brettdowney/brettdowney.github.io/README.md

 **Well Done!
 Your resume is now available at HTTP:\\(YourUserName).github.io/**

-Depending on the theme you selected, your website should look something like this
+**Depending on the theme you selected, your website should look something like this**

 ![gif displaying resume](https://i.imgur.com/Jsq1vhe.gif)

-If you want to check mine out click [here]( https://brettdowney.github.io/)
+Check out my resume by clicking[here]( https://brettdowney.github.io/)

 ---